lambdalainen/clash-bfcpu/README.md

 But this version is also the "non-cheating" version since we treat the Brainfuck instructions **as is**, no transformation to the original program is performed. _So in a sense this version is the true Brainfuck CPU :-)_

+Note that the input is not buffered (there is no FIFO after Rx).
+Although this is sometimes not desirable, we find it easier to work with in some interactive cases.

 ## Optimizations

 The main reference of optimization is [brainfuck optimization strategies](http://calmerthanyouare.org/2015/01/07/optimizing-brainfuck.html).

 The first bottleneck is IO: UART is quite slow.
 At 19200 baud rate, it takes 52320 clock cycles to transmit 1 byte.
 If there is no buffering at Tx, hello.b takes 680487 cycles to run, while mandelbrot.b takes 32217824107 cycles.
 Since Nexys 4 runs at 100MHz, mandelbrot.b takes about 322.5s!
 When a 2^8 bytes FIFO is added to Tx, hello.b takes _ cycles and mandelbrot.b takes _ cycles.
 Quite an improvement!
 Next, it is natural to turn up the baud rate.

+We take 3 programs to benchmark our optimizations: hanoi.b, long.b, mandelbrot.b.
+The other 3 programs in the reference post are not used as they require inputs, which makes it hard to measure the precise running time unless we add a stage to allow the user to supply the input before the program runs.